SAML Single Sign On (SSO) into SonarQube using Oracle Enterprise Manager

 • Use the above metadata for further steps.

-Step 2: Configure SonarQube as Service Provider.
+Step 2: Set Up SonarQube as Service Provider

-• After configuring the IdP, get its metadata to configure SonarQube as a Service Provider(SP)
+• After configuring the IdP, get its metadata to configure SonarQube as a Service Provider(SP).

-• Copy the following details from the IdP metadata and paste them into the corresponding text fields in the SonarQube plugin
+• Copy the following details from the IdP metadata and paste them into the corresponding text fields in the SonarQube plugin.

-1. 1.
-IdP Entity ID
+1. IdP Entity ID

 2. Login URL